openstack-archive/dragonflow/doc/source/specs/virtual_tunnel_port.rst

 Dragonflow controller.

-The ofport of each tunnel type will be recorded as global variable across the lifecyle of Dragonflow controller.
+The ofport of each tunnel type will be recorded as global variable across the lifecycle of Dragonflow controller.
 If there are any changes to the tunnel port, the OpenVSwitch DB monitor will update the ofport of each tunnel type.

 The tunnel_type field of chassis will be changed from a string to a list